Chinese Masterpieces

 Ru-Ware Vase Featuring Elephant Handles

 This esteemed second Commissioned Official Royal Imperial Ru-kiln vase, featuring intricate elephant handles, is part of a distinguished collection representing the pinnacle of elegant celadon craftsmanship produced in China.
 These exquisite wares were crafted exclusively for Emperor Huizong and his imperial court.
 The vase showcases a remarkable celadon glaze that is notably rich and smooth to the touch, exhibiting a subtle crackle along with faint lines.
 Notably, the glaze mix incorporates crushed agate, observable under a 20x loupe, as demonstrated in the accompanying microscopic images that highlight the agate specks present in each photo of the piece.
 This use of crushed agate is unique to the Official Royal Imperial Ru wares developed during Emperor Huizong's reign.
-Furthermore, the vase features fire-gilded silver band along the rim.
-The fire gilding on silver bands have pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
+Furthermore, the vase features a fire-gilded silver band along the rim.
+The fire gilding on silver bands has pores in the gild, allowing tarnish to seep through the pores, resulting in pronounced black corrosion on the bands.
 The body of this second Commissioned Official Royal Imperial Vase is off-white, having developed a brownish hue post-firing.
 This remarkable artifact stands at a height of 8 7/8 inches and originates from the surviving hoard of Northern Song Imperial Ru-Ware associated with Emperor Huizong. ppjrs

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Second Commissioned Dragon Vase of Ru-Ware from the